-Subproperty of: has aptitude in
+Subproperty of: has ability in

 Scope note:

-This property connects an instance of E21 Person to an instance of E56 Language that instantiates a language which this person has an aptitude in.
-The linking of an E21 Person to an instance of language through this property documents the capacity of the person to have knowledge of or execute tasks indicating knowledge of the kind of this language.
-The function of this property is to enable the representation of the linguistics abilities held by individuals.
+This property connects an instance of E21 Person to an instance of E56 Language that this person has an ability in.
+The linking of an E21 Person to an instance of E56 Language through this property documents the capacity of the person in having knowledge of or the ability to execute linguistic tasks within the particular language indicated.
+The function of this property is to enable the representation of the linguistic abilities held by individuals.

-Has language aptitude in.1 (has aptitude level)
+Has language ability in.1 (has ability level)

 D: has language aptitude in